meltyourface/blank/posts/Orphism/Orphic-Theurgic-Practices-A-Comprehensive-Guide/index.md

 ### 5.5 Spiritual counselling and mentorship: Collaborative growth
 ### 5.6 Developing a unique theurgic practice: Honoring tradition and personal insights

-Assessment: Final exam, integration journal, and spiritual guidance session
+**Assessment**: Final exam, integration journal, and spiritual guidance session

 Course Materials: Core texts, hymns, practical exercises, and historical accounts of Orphism.
 Experiential activities include rituals, divination readings, and networking with other practitioners.
 Assessment methods encompass quizzes, journals, presentations, and other activities that support the learning experience.